happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

        mybas-1         # Gives the name of the base group file in the current directory, which is not case-sensitive
     $End

-Custom basesets must be entered with BDF's blend mode.
-In the second line, enter the base group set to **genbas**, and the custom base group file name needs to use the keyword '''Basis'' in the **COMPASS** module, and the value is ''mybas-1''', which means that the base group file named ''MYBAS-1'' is called.
+Custom basis sets must be entered with BDF's mixed-input mode or adavanced input moded.
+In the second line, enter the basis set to **genbas**, and the custom basis set file name needs to use the keyword '''Basis'' in the **COMPASS** module, and the value is ''mybas-1''', which means that the base group file named ''MYBAS-1'' is called.

-Assignment of the base group
+Assignment of the basis set
 ------------------------------------------------
-**Use the same BDF built-in base set for all atoms**
+**Use the same BDF built-in basis set for all atoms**

-The concise input mode is specified in either Method/Functional/Base Group or Method/Base Group.
-Here ''Base Group'' is the built-in base group name of the BDF listed in the previous sections, and the input character is not case sensitive, as follows:
+The easy input mode is specified in either Method/Functional/Basis set or Method/Basis set.
+Here ''Basis Set'' is the built-in base group name of the BDF listed in the previous sections, and the input character is not case sensitive, as follows:

 .. code-block:: bdf